MicroEJ/docs/ApplicationDeveloperGuide/UI/MicroVG/gradient.rst

 |endTable|

-- with a start point, an end point, a colors table and a positions table: the colors are applied to their corresponding relative positions on the segment.
+- with a start point, an end point, a color table and a position table: the colors are applied to their corresponding relative positions on the segment.
 If the first point is not the start point of the segment, then first color is applied from the start of the segment to the first point.
 If the last point is not the end point of the segment, then last color is applied from the last point to the end of the segment.

 |startTable|